It is the policy of Loyola University Chicago to provide up to twelve (12) paid holidays each year for full time regular employees.

 To provide paid time off for all regular full time employees (FTE=> .80) to enable them to participate in non-work related holiday activities.

 This policy applies to employees of Loyola University Chicago (LUC) who are regular status, full time staff and are primarily located at the Lakeside campuses; and LUC employees who are primarily located at the Maywood campus (e.g. University – Health Sciences Division [SSOM & NSON], etc.).
 Staff employees who are paid monthly are not covered by this policy.

 Day after Thanksgiving Day (President’s Day)

-Floating Holiday (selected by employee, unless assigned by University; in 2019, this Floating Holiday is assigned to Friday, July 5th)
+Floating Holiday (selected by the employee, unless assigned by University; in 2019, this Floating Holiday is assigned to Friday, July 5th)

 All regular, non-exempt full time employees who are required to work on a holiday, as designated on the annual Holiday schedule, will receive Holiday Premium pay at one and-one-half times their current rate for all hours worked on the holiday.